FOI-Bioinformatics/nanometa_live/README.md

 nanometa-prepare --path ${working_dir}
 ```

+After this step, Nanometa Live will not need an internet connection.

 ### Step 5: Simulate Nanopore Sequencing
 Place the tutorial batch files (ending in `.fastq.gz`) in a directory, e.g., `/home/user/nanometa_test_data`.
 Then run: